denistsoi/devops-challenge/README.md

 ## The objective

-Modify/extend this repo in such a way that the webapplication is packaged as Docker images and can be run on a Kubernetes cluster.
+Modify/extend this repo in such a way that the webapplication is packaged as Docker images and can be run on an existing Kubernetes cluster.
+The task should take 1-3 hours of work.

 ## The application